Thomvis/BrightFutures/README.md

 By invalidating the token on every reuse, we prevent that the image of the previous model is set after the next model has been set.

 Invalidation tokens _do not_ cancel the task that the future represents.
 That is a different problem.
 With invalidation tokens, the result is merely ignored.
-The callbacks are invoked as soon as the token is invalidated, which is typically before the original future is completed, or if the original future is completed.
 Invalidating a token after the original future completed does nothing.

 If you are looking for a way to cancel a running task, you should look into using [NSProgress](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSProgress_Class/Reference/Reference.html) (or [https://github.com/Thomvis/GoodProgress](https://github.com/Thomvis/GoodProgress) if you're looking for a nice Swift wrapper).